 If you were diagnosed with any type of cancer after taking Zantac, speak to a qualified Missouri Zantac lawyer at Estey & Bomberger, LLP as soon as possible.
 Your Zantac lawsuit attorney in Missouri can evaluate your claim and help you determine whether or not you qualify for litigation.

 What Is the Statute of Limitations for Zantac Lawsuits in Missouri?

 If you believe that you qualify for a Zantac lawsuit, it is important to act quickly.
 Under Missouri law, you have five years from the date of your cancer diagnosis to file your Zantac lawsuit.
 If you or your Zantac lawsuit attorney in Missouri do not file in time, the court will dismiss your case.

 A settlement in a Zantac lawsuit is based on the damages you suffered due to your cancer diagnosis.
 As a result, the value of your case will depend on your economic, or financial, losses, as well as the physical and emotional pain and suffering you endured.
 Common types of damages available in Zantac claims include the following:

 - Disability accommodations

 - Loss of future earnings

 - Loss of quality of life

 Schedule a Free Consultation With a Zantac Lawyer in Missouri

-If you were diagnosed with cancer after taking Zantac, the lawyers at Estey & Bomberger, LLP can help.
-Contact us today to schedule your free consultation and discuss your legal options with a Missouri Zantac attorney.
+If you were diagnosed with cancer after taking Zantac, the Missouri Zantac lawsuit attorneys at Estey & Bomberger, LLP can help.
+Contact us today to schedule your free consultation and discuss your legal options with a Missouri Zantac lawyer.